altocodenl/tagaway/readme.md

 - Pivs
    - Scroll to relevant chunk when loading queryURL
+      - change State.query:
+         - If change is to recentlyTagged, don't query pivs or update State.queryURL, just return.
+         - If change is to tags or sort, reset fromDate and query pivs.
+         - If change is to fromDate, check thickness of buffer.
+If it's too thin, query pivs.
+         - Always update State.queryURL.
+         - How to determine thickness of buffer?
+We could add the top coordinate to each piv while doing the chunk calculation.
+      - query pivs
+         - Use from if no fromDate, otherwise use fromDate. to is fixed to the upper end of the buffer.
+         - Detect if you need to do scrollUp by looking at last query's tags and sort.
+         - Scroll to the right position, either resetted or the fromDate one
+      - read hash
+         - If change to State.queryURL is just a matter of fromDate, modify history
+      - open next
+         - Increase fromDate
+      - Remove all references to nPivs
    - Add arrow to switch order of tags
    - Implement video streaming.
 Check that it works in Safari (https://blog.logrocket.com/streaming-video-in-safari/)
    - [markup] Move edit bar to bottom and write new blue bar on top.
 Make sure that chunk headers are shown properly.